 Opinion piece featured exclusively on our website.

-Miguel Ouellette is Director of Operations and Economist at the MEI.
-The views reflected in this opinion piece are his own.
+Miguel Ouellette is Director of Operations and Economist at the MEI and Gabriel Giguère is a Public Policy Analyst at the MEI.
+The views reflected in this opinion piece are their own.